-He said: “These are a great gift for Christmas, Valentine’s Day, birthdays or any other occasion and it encourages people back in the pub for special occasions.
+He said: “These are a great gift for Anniversary, Valentine’s Day, birthdays or any other occasion and it encourages people back in the pub for special occasions.

 “People will not only redeem the vouchers but they are always going to be inclined to up-spend in cash while they are there.